Lavender333/tradedashboard/README.md

 ## Notes
 - The script requires at least 20 candles to compute ATR.
 If fewer candles are returned, it will raise an error.
-- Finnhub may rate-limit requests; re-run the script if you hit a transient failure.
+- Alpha Vantage may rate-limit requests; re-run the script if you hit a transient failure.